FireDevelopment/Tkinter-Maze/README.txt

 Welcome to the Maze Game!

+General Info:
+You need Python 3.X and you ned Tkinter and Pygame, Tkinter is automatically shipped with python, but pygame is not.

+There is a automatic pygame installer in teh game if you don't have Pygame, but it's recoomended to install it yourself if you don't use windows:

 This is info about the files

 DO NOT move any files or the code will not work